 Although the drug addict on the street is easy for most of us to recognize, the professional suffering from an opiate dependency can go unnoticed even to those closest to them.
 This functioning dependent will typically maintain the same drive to succeed as they did before, easily hiding their dependency from others.
 This is what can make the problem more dangerous than the stereotypical addiction.
 Because functioning addicts know they are often the last people you would expect to be dependent on drugs, they can be even more compelled to hide the dependency due to the social stigma historically associated with drug addiction.
-They can’t imagine explaining to their supervisors that they are seeking treatment for narcotics.
+They can’t imagine explaining to their supervisors that they seek treatment for narcotics.

 But everyone should know that opiate dependency is a serious medical issue for a growing number of people and, as with any other medical ailment, should be addressed with the correct medical treatment as soon as possible.
 Many executives rule out treatment because they could not imagine abandoning their workplace and family for a lengthy stay in a rehabilitation program.
-They also fear the social stigma of informing colleagues that they are battling a dependency on drugs.
+They also fear the social stigma of informing colleagues that they are battling drug dependency.
 Many of these people have the same common misconception due to the stigma attached to a person who cannot stop taking drugs – that it must be cured using a treatment that includes elements such as psychological evaluation and group therapy.
 The pain management patients described often don’t need any level of social characterization or treatments that involve psychological reprogramming, making long-term therapy an inappropriate treatment option.
-Since dependency for these patients began because their bodies developed a chemical imbalance due to prescription drugs, the reliance is purely a chemical issue and can be treated with medication like many other ailments.
+Since dependency for these patients began because their bodies developed a chemical imbalance due to prescription drugs, the reliance is purely a chemical issue.
+It can be treated with medication like many other ailments.

 The majority of my patients at the Waismann Institute seek out the treatment for this reason; they want to rid their bodies of physical dependency as quickly and discreetly as possible.
 Boasting a success rate of over 65 percent, The Waismann Method introduces special medications that facilitate the cleansing of opiates from the patient’s receptor sites while he or she is under anesthesia, allowing him to return home within days.
-This method is ideal for people who need to return to normalcy quickly and confidentially, and relief for those that would otherwise continue to remain reliant on the drugs.
+This method is ideal for people who need to return to normalcy quickly and confidentially and relief for those that would otherwise continue to remain reliant on the drugs.

 Prescription drug dependency is one of the fastest rising drugs of abuse among professionals as it is a medical reaction that can occur very easily.
 Every person prescribed opiate-based painkillers should be aware of the risks and talk to their doctor if they feel that they are becoming physically dependent on medication.
 There is help for this medical disease.